ethereum/consensus-specs/tests/formats/bls/eth2_fast_aggregate_verify.md

-# Test format: BLS fast aggregate verify
+# Test format: Ethereum-customized BLS fast aggregate verify

 Verify the signature against the given pubkeys and one message.